 Award-winning chef Stephen Barber leans on his Southern roots in his ingredient-driven approach to our restaurant at Farmstead at Long Meadow Ranch.
 Barber brings over 20 years of experience from all over the US, including John Currence’s City Grocery, Norman Van Aken’s Norman’s in Miami and the former MECCA in San Francisco.
 In 2007, Stephen opened Barbers Q in Napa to critical acclaim.
 He lives in Napa with his wife and son.

 A Kentucky native, chef Kipp Ramsey plays an integral role between our farm and the table.
 With a unique background straddling the field and the kitchen, Ramsey leads the charge alongside our farm team to determine what to plant and how much to fuel our restaurant.
 After several years of cooking in New York, Kipp followed the culinary trail to California where he reconnected with chef Barber and the rest is history.
-He lives in Napa with his wife and son.
+He lives in Napa with his wife and sons.